shadow-Fiend/hotspot-vue3/README.md

   handleAdd(zon: ZoneType) {
     let zone: ZoneType;
     if (zon.topPer) {
-      // 存在此参数,则通过拖动创建热区
-      zone = zon;
+      // If this parameter exists, drag to create a hot zone zone = zon;
       zone.url = "https://github.com/shadow-Fiend";
-      this.types = "move"; // 存在max热区时，验证通过拖动或点击达到max
-    } else {
+      this.types = "move"; // When Max hot zones exist, verify by dragging or clicking to Max } else {
-      //通过按钮创建热区
+      // Create hot zones with buttons
       zone = {
         heightPer: 0.2027, //20.27%
         leftPer: 0.2027,